 The new garbage trucks will use alternative fuels such as natural gas, biofuel and biodiesel.
 Many big cities in the US are using these garbage trucks fueled with natural gas and other alternative fuels.
 Biofuel is made from renewable sources, such as landfills, sewage treatment plant waste and other organic waste.
 Moreover, using natural gas may reduce greenhouse gas generation by 20 to 25%, compared to petroleum-based fuels.
 Alternative fuels are one of the cleanest alternatives for fueling available today.

 Hybrid truck technologies

 The nature of garbage trucks, which is stop-and-go, makes them best suited to benefit from being hybrid.
-This technology helps garbage trucks reduce their fuel use by 20 to 35% and cut carbon dioxide emissions, and 10% in long trips.
+This technology helps garbage trucks reduce their fuel use by 20 to 35% and cut carbon dioxide emissions and 10% on long trips.

 Improvements in diesel fuel and engines

 While there are already many kinds of trucks that use alternative fuels, many of them still use diesel to work.
 Therefore, new kinds of diesel that protect the environment were created for these.
-One of this is Ultra-low sulfur diesel, a new standard for the sulfur content in on-road diesel fuel.
-The sulfur in this kind of diesel is much lower than in the standard kind.
-It doesn’t only reduce sulfur compound emissions, but also allows advanced air pollution control systems to be used, otherwise ruined by sulfur in the regular diesel kind.
-It is estimated that low-sulfur diesel can reduce nitrogen oxide emissions by 2.6 million tons each year.
+One of these is Ultra-low Sulphur diesel, a new standard for Sulphur content in on-road diesel fuel.
+The Sulphur in this kind of diesel is much lower than in the standard kind.
+It doesn’t only reduce Sulphur compound emissions, but also allows advanced air pollution control systems to be used, otherwise ruined by Sulphur in the regular diesel kind.
+It is estimated that low-Sulphur diesel can reduce nitrogen oxide emissions by 2.6 million tons each year.

-With these new recycling truck innovations, the earth, environment and world economy are saving many resources otherwise spent, besides creating a better life for the neighborhoods and communities they serve.
+With these new recycling truck innovations, the earth, environment-friendly and world economy are saving many resources otherwise spent, besides creating a better life for the neighborhoods and communities they serve.